1000 Guineas Preview, Tips, Runners & Trends (Guineas Festival)

 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Qipco 1000 Guineas Preview are at hand, Andy and James.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for Flat Racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this 1000 Guineas Preview are Andy and James.
+They both work on the Horse Racing Tips team, overseeing the tipsters and managing the tip settlement, while also creating and managing all the horse racing event previews for Flat racing.

 James Banting